Budibase/website/content/blog/avoid-vendor-lock-in/index.md

 Because of the nature of open-source tools, vendor lock-in is highly unlikely.

 With platforms like Budibase, organizations can build tools that fully meet their needs, and maintain and upgrade them as the need arises.

-One common way to use open-source technology to avoid vendor lock-in is _containerization_.

 By using deployment tools like [Kubernetes](https://budibase.com/integration/kubernetes/) and [Docker](https://budibase.com/integration/docker/), open-source platforms can be deployed to a range of cloud-based and on-premises platforms, depending on your specific needs.